---->

 system under the Sun's gravitational attraction should have

 substantial stability.
-But he did not consider the issue of the
+But he did not specifically consider the issue of the

 Sun's stability under the varying gravitational attractions of